 In the case of the oil well at Ikot Ada Udo, the court established sabotage, but no decision was made on Shell’s liability.
 The court requested clarity on the state of the clean up and how far the pollution has spread, details on which both parties radically disagree.
 So the case will continue.

-Wider implications of this case
+Wider implications of the Shell oil spills case

 The legal victory against Shell is an inspiration for the growing global movement to end corporate impunity.
 The Nigerian farmers who brought this case and whose land Shell has poisoned are not an isolated incident.
 For peoples and communities who are victims of pollution and rights’ violations, this victory gives them hope that they can, through legal means and political action, hold transnational corporations like Shell accountable.